 Then they get to the flavor questions.

 This is always a time of deep soul-searching.
-Do I really like fruity wines or just that one red?
+Do I really like fruity wines, a good red blend, or just that one red?
 Would I really enjoy a bowl of almonds or am I just clicking it to appear healthy?